 An island’s actions and reactions have a basis in their physical makeup.
 These patterns have been there from a very early age.
-An island feels it is justifiable to be angry when their partner intrudes upon their space because they often spent a lot of their childhood alone.
-Their carers rarely sought or gave them physical contact, so they learnt early that it was better not to turn to others for support or affection.
-They focus on taking care of themselves and do not expect frequent interactions with partners, including sexual intimacy.
+An island feels it’s okay to be angry when their partner intrudes upon their space because they often spent a lot of their childhood alone.
+Their carers rarely wanted or gave them physical contact, so they learnt early that it was better not to turn to others for support or affection.
+They focus on taking care of themselves and don’t expect frequent interactions with partners, including sexual intimacy.

 They enjoy their partner’s company, but find it hard to shift out of alone time and often feel as if their partner is trying to get them to do something against their will.
-They tend to resist coming closer, but with enough coaxing can enjoy being with their partner.
+They tend to resist coming closer, but with enough coaxing for them to come out can enjoy being with their partner.
 Yet when left alone, even briefly, they’ll go back into their own internal world.

-Islands believe their alone time is a choice and are not conscious that it results from their normal childhood needs to connect having being ignored or dismissed.
+Islands believe their alone time is a choice and are not aware that it comes from their normal childhood needs to connect having being ignored or dismissed.
 They often confuse autonomy and independence with how they adapted to not being responded to.
-(To achieve true autonomy, we first must experience being loved by and taken care of by another person).
 If one or both partners are addicted to alone time, relationship problems can arise because islands avoid being too close.

 Their feelings of loneliness are hidden by the absorbed state they create when alone.
 Islands tend to experience more stress when around people than do anchors or waves, due to a higher sense of threat when in proximity to significant others or in social situations.
 Two islands in relationship can spell trouble because of their high tolerance for being away from each other.
 Tatkin says that if tolerating time alone were comparable to holding one’s breath underwater, islands could hold their breath much longer than anybody else.